octavigomez/Ranking-physics-based-EQ-simulations/README.md

 ./Simulation_models: contains several subfolders, one for each simulated catalogue.
 Each subfolder contains data that is read by the Ranking Python code to perform the analysis.

-./Ranking_results: contains the outputs of the ranking analysis, which are two figures and one text file.
+./Ranking_results: When running the code this folder is created and the outputs of the ranking analysis are stored there, which are two figures and one text file:

 *Figure 1 ("Final_ranking.pdf"): visualization of the final ranking analysis for all models against the analyzed benchmarks.